visual-framework/vf-core/components/vf-masthead/README.md

   ">
 ```

-To override this the changes to `--vf-masthead__color--foreround-default` and `--vf-masthead__color--background-default` need to be applied either after the Sass partial is compiled in your build step or in the HTML on the page using `root`:
+To override this the changes to `--vf-masthead__color--foreground-default` and `--vf-masthead__color--background-default` need to be applied either after the Sass partial is compiled in your build step or in the HTML on the page using `root`:

 ```html
 <style>